Introduction

 Natalie MacLean 16:12

-what’s that for those who may not be familiar with that process?
+And what’s that, for those who may not be familiar with that process?

 Steven Laine 16:15

 Reverse osmosis.
-So So imagine just removing the alcohol?
+So imagine just removing the alcohol.

 Natalie MacLean 16:19

 How does that happen?
-Is it a spinning cone or something that I can’t remember what that
+Is it a spinning cone or something that?
+I can’t remember what that is?

 Steven Laine 16:24

-is?
-The details of it?
-I’m not sure.
-Great question.
-Okay.
+The technical details of it I’m not sure.
+Great question though.
+I’ll have to look into that.

 Natalie MacLean 16:28

 No worries.
-I’ll have to look into that and prepare you for that one.
+I didn’t prepare you for that one.
 So we’ll put that in the show notes as well.

 Steven Laine 16:34

-Yeah, well, one thing I have learned, and it surprised me when you work in a winery or write books about wine or study wine.
-The more you learn, the more you realise there’s so much that there is and is as much as you know, or think you know, there’s always something more to know in terms of processes or grape varieties are just year to year vintage changes.
-So, again, it’s a very humbling experience, which is why I’m always amazed when I meet people in the industry who seem to know everything about wine, you think there’s no way now there’s so much to know.
+And as much as you know, or think you know, there’s always something more to know in terms of processes or grape varieties or just year to year vintage changes.
+So, again, it’s a very humbling experience which is why I’m always amazed when I meet people in the industry who seem to know everything about wine.
+You think there’s no way, there’s so much to know.

 Natalie MacLean 17:00

 Exactly.
 And before we move on to the next wine, what would you pair that wine with?
-The tour is natural.
+The Torres Natureo.

 Steven Laine 17:07

 I just went great with pastas.
-I would lamb so I wouldn’t go into so much anything too heavy like beef with pastas and lamb who quite well.
+I would with lamb.
+So I wouldn’t go into so much anything too heavy.
+Like beef with pastas and lamb work quite well.

 Natalie MacLean 17:14